rails/rails/guides/source/plugins.md

 end
 ```

-Run +rake+ to run the test.
-This test should fail because we haven't implemented the +to_squawk+ method:
+Run `rake` to run the test.
+This test should fail because we haven't implemented the `to_squawk` method:

 ```bash
 	  1) Error: